osxmidi/LinVst-X/README.md

 ## Common Problems/Possible Fixes

+If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert or linvstconvertree).

-LinVst-X looks for wine in /usr/bin and if there isn't a /usr/bin/wine then that will probably cause problems.
+LinVst looks for wine in /usr/bin and if there isn't a /usr/bin/wine then that will probably cause problems.
 /usr/bin/wine can be a symbolic link to /opt/wine-staging/bin/wine (for wine staging) for example.

 Quite a few plugins need winetricks corefonts installed for fonts.